SvetlanaM/SvetlanaM/README.md

 **My developer path**

-It has started at the high school, where I created my the very first website.
-I studied Information Technology at Bratislava and later in Brno on Masaryk University.
-After a few startups, coorporations and small companies I started my own IT company.
+It started at the high school, where I created my very first website.
+I studied Information Technology at Bratislava and later Computer Systems in Brno on Masaryk University.
+After a few startups, corporations and small companies I started my own IT company.

-In the future I want to focus on machine learning, neuron networks and data science in eHealth or Bio Informatics field.
+In the future I want to focus on machine learning, neuron networks and data science in the eHealth or BioInformatics field.

 ---